Spectral and Energy Efficiency Trade-Offs in Cellular Networks: Numerical Results

-In this line of thought, the impact of the interfering mitigation techniques on the SE-EE trade-off is examined in the next two figures.
+Along this line of thought, the impact of the interference mitigation techniques on the SE-EE trade-off is examined in the next two figures.
 Firstly, the utilization of the frequency reuse factor is studied and illustrated in \figurename{\ref{fig:MultiCellFR}}, where perhaps counter-intuitively, one can see that EE is a decreasing function of factor $f_r$.
-For instance, for $\textit{SE}=2 ~\text{bps}/\text{Hz}$ and $a=3.8$, EE is equal to $\left[147.6, 113.8, 100\right] ~\text{Kbps}/\text{W}$ for increasing $f_r$ with respective values $\left[1,3,7\right]$.
+For instance, for $\textit{SE}=2 ~\text{bps}/\text{Hz}$ and $\alpha=3.8$, EE is equal to $\lbrace147.6, 113.8, 100\rbrace ~\text{Kbps}/\text{W}$ for increasing $f_r$ with respective values $\lbrace1,3,7\rbrace$.
 The reason for this result is that although the SINR is improved for higher values of $f_r$ due to the reduced received interference, the BS bandwidth resources are less, since $\sum_{k \in \mathcal{K}}W_K=W/f_r$ and the needed transmit power must be increased, leading to an overall deterioration of EE.
 This conclusion comes into agreement with a similar finding in \cite{BaccelliCellular}, where the optimal user mean rate is achieved for $f_r=1$.

-Finally, the impact of beamforming on the SE-EE trade-off is presented in \figurename{\ref{fig:MultiCellBF}} for different values of the exponent $a$ and the number $N_t$ of BS transmit antennas.
-In this case, the received interference is reduced and at the same time EE is significantly increased for all curves, especially in the region where $a$ is not too high and the SIR term is dominant.
-Using the same numerical example of $\textit{SE}=2 ~\text{bps}/\text{Hz}$ and ${a=3.8}$, EE is equal to $\left[147.6, 421.1, 740.5, 1329\right] ~\text{Kbps}/\text{W}$ for a number of antennas $N_t=\left[1,2,4,8\right]$ respectively.
-This verifies the critical role that the advanced antenna techniques can play in order to achieve network performance enhancements.
+Finally, the impact of beamforming on the SE-EE trade-off is presented in \figurename{\ref{fig:MultiCellBF}} for different values of the exponent $\alpha$ and the number $N_t$ of antennas, while $G_\textit{FB}=20\text{dB}$.
+In this case, the received interference is reduced and at the same time EE is significantly increased for all curves, especially in the region where $\alpha$ is not too high and the function $J_2(x,y)$ is dominant.
+Using the same numerical example of $\textit{SE}=2 ~\text{bps}/\text{Hz}$ and ${\alpha=3.8}$, EE is equal to $\lbrace147.6, 421.1, 740.5, 1329\rbrace ~\text{Kbps}/\text{W}$ for a number of antennas $N_t=\lbrace1,2,4,8\rbrace$ respectively.
+This verifies the critical role that advanced antenna techniques can play in order to achieve network performance enhancements.